-While everyone knows libraries purchase new books for their shelves, not everyone is aware libraries also regularly remove books from their shelves.
-And when people find out libraries discard books they can be confused and, in some cases, upset.
-But the removal of previously purchased and donated volumes from a collection–colloquially called weeding, more formally called deselection—is an important part of a library’s collection maintenance.
+While most people know libraries purchase new books for their shelves, not everyone is aware libraries also regularly remove books from their shelves.
+When people find out libraries discard books, they might be confused, or they might be upset.
+But the removal of previously purchased and donated volumes from a collection–colloquially called weeding, more formally called deselection—is an important part of a library’s collection maintenance activities.

-The primary purpose of a college or university library is to support the teaching and research occurring at the institution.
-Over time, what is taught and what is researched changes; existing programs may be de-emphasized or even discontinued, while new programs and departments are added.
+The primary purpose of a university library is to support the teaching and research occurring at the institution.
+Over time, what is taught and what is researched changes; some existing programs are discontinued, while new programs are added.
 Faculty and graduate students begin doing research in new areas.
-The library needs to regularly review and renew its collections to ensure its materials are still meeting the needs of students and faculty.
+The library needs to regularly review and renew its collections to ensure its materials are meeting the current needs of students and faculty.
 One process for doing this is through adding new materials to the collection.
 The other process is by removing materials from it.

-Weeding is evaluating the items in a library’s collection based on certain criteria and then deciding whether to retain or discard each item.
+Weeding means evaluating the items in a library’s collection based on certain criteria and then deciding whether to retain or discard items.
 The criteria used for removing something from the shelf can include:

 - Age – This is a big one.
-Generally speaking, the older information is the less relevant and useful it is to users.
-This is especially true in rapidly-changing disciplines like Law, the physical sciences, and Computer Science (Windows 2008, anyone?).
-Age is much less of a factor in the Arts and Humanities.
+Generally speaking, the older the information is, the less relevant and useful it is to library users.
+This is especially true in rapidly changing disciplines like law, the physical sciences, health and medicine, and computer science (Windows 98, anyone?).
+Obsolescence is much less of a factor in the arts and humanities.

-- Usage – Libraries collect a lot of statistics about how often their collections are used, and if a book is shown to have not been checked out by anyone for an extended period of time it is a candidate for deselection.
+- Usage – Libraries collect a lot of statistics about how often their collections are used, and if a book is shown to have not been checked out by anyone for an extended period (which can extend to decades) it might be a candidate for deselection.
 Usage and (old) age typically go hand-in-hand when it comes to weeding decisions.

-- Condition – When a library staff member discovers a damaged book on shelf, there is a decision to make.
-If the book is still useful to the library’s users it can be rebound, or a new copy can be purchased.
-But if the book is considered no longer of value to the library’s users it will be discarded.
+- Condition – When a library staff member discovers a damaged book on the shelf, there is a decision to make.
+If the book is still useful to the library’s users it can be repaired, or a new copy can be purchased.
+But if the damaged book is considered no longer of value to the library’s users, it will be discarded.

 - Newer editions – Many academic titles are published in multiple editions.
-As new information comes to light or as the topic changes the original edition is revised and updated a second or a third or a fourth time.
-A library may decide to keep only the most recent edition of a title since it contains the most timely information on the topic.
+As new information comes to light or as the topic changes, the original edition is revised and updated a second or a third or an eighth time.
+A library may decide to keep only the most recent edition of a title since it contains the most current information on the topic.

-Weeding projects can take the form of ongoing work, as the need for adjustments to the collection are discovered, or they can be planned, larger-scale initiatives.
-In either case, a librarian will select a collection area (typically related to his or her subject expertise and responsibility) and review the items on the shelves using the criteria above.
-Depending on the scope of the project, this work can take days or it can take months.
+Weeding projects can take the form of occasional or ad hoc work, as the need for adjustments to the collection is discovered, or they can be larger-scale initiatives.
+In either case, a librarian will select a collection area (typically related to his or her area of subject expertise and responsibility) and review the items on the shelves using the criteria above.
+Depending on the scope of the project, this work can take days or months.
 The reasons for undertaking a weeding project include: